 Monaco is a tiny independent city-state on France’s Mediterranean coastline.
 The currency is the euro; French is the official language, but Monégasque, Italian, and English are widely spoken and understood, and Monaco is its capital.
 The prestigious Grand Prix motor race runs through Monaco’s streets once a year.
 To get Visa to Monaco from Nigeria, you need to understand some facts.

 Monaco has the world’s second-highest GDP nominal per capita, and the unemployment rate borders about 2%.
-According to the CIA World Factbook, Monaco also has the world’s lowest poverty rate.
+According to the CIA World Factbook, Monaco has the world’s lowest poverty rate.

 Types of Visa to Monaco